Merging the Berkeley schema into the NMDC Schema

 different MongoDB collections, so validating that a referred instance is really of the right type is non-trivial.

-s in berkeley-schema-fy24, and also independently in nmdc-schema v10 during the development of
+to slot_usages in berkeley-schema-fy24, and also independently in nmdc-schema v10 during the development of

 berkeley-schema-fy24/v11.
 In addition to being incomplete, this solution introduces some minor problems into the schema,